Consistency of multidimensional combinatorial substitutions: Decidability results

-\paragraph{Generalization to domino-completeness within a set of patterns} We now generalize Theorem \ref{theo:deccons} to substitutions that are domino-complete only within a particular set of patterns.
-More precisely, if $\mcP$ is a set of patterns, we say that a substitution $\sigma$ is \emph{$\mcP$-domino-complete} if $\mcCs$ is equal to the set of dominoes that appear in the patterns of $\mcP$.
-If $\mcS \subseteq \mcA^{\bbZ^2}$, denote by $\patt(\mcS)$ the set of the patterns that appear in a configuration of $\mcS$.
+\paragraph{Generalization to domino-completeness within a set of patterns} We now want to generalize Theorem~\ref{theo:deccons} to substitutions that are domino-complete only within a particular set of patterns.
+Let us first state a few definitions.
+If $\mcP$ is a set of patterns, we say that $\sigma$ is \emph{$\mcP$-domino-complete} if $\mcCs$ is equal to the set of dominoes that appear in the patterns of $\mcP$.
+If $\mcS \subseteq \mcA^{\bbZ^2}$, we denote by $\patt(\mcS)$ the set of the patterns that appear in the elements of $\mcS$.
+(That is, a pattern is in $\patt(\mcS)$ if it can be extended to an element of $\mcS$.)

+Theorem~\ref{theo:decconsmieux} below gives a simple criterion to determine if a $\mcP$-domino-complete substitution is consistent when $\mcP$ is the set of all the $2 \times 2$ patterns of some $\mcS \subseteq \mcA^{\bbZ^2}$.
+Note that to decide this property, we must be able to compute the $2 \times 2$ patterns of $\mcS$, which is not necessarily possible.
+Note that Theorem~\ref{theo:deccons} can be seen as the particular case of Theorem~\ref{theo:decconsmieux} when $\mcS = \mcA^{\bbZ^2}$.